How and why EasyOS is different

 upgrade on an error-prone per-package basis, Easy is

-in finance.
+"atomic transactions" in finance.
 Read more here. |

 SFS mega-packages |

-Easy supports Squashfs mega-packages, which
+Easy supports Squashfs mega-packages via

-example, there is devx_<version>_amd64.sfs,
+removing.
+For example, there is devx_<version>_amd64.sfs,

 which has everything required for compiling and debugging.